 Mr. Parker earned his MBA from Harvard and BA from the University of Pennsylvania.
 He sits on the boards of The Executive Leadership Council Foundation and A Better Chance, and previously served as a director of Grain Communications Group and ScanTech Holdings.
 He also holds distinction as a NACD Fellow, NACD’s highest credentialing.

 As the Co-Founder of Visible Men Academy, Shannon designed and implemented the Two Generation Whole Child and Family Programs, WOMEN SHINE Gender Equity Initiatives, Community Engagement efforts, and prior to her transition from VMA in 2018, she led School Advancement Initiatives.
-Shannon currently serves as a Senior Advisor to Visible Men Academy.

 Shannon received her BA from Colgate University with a French and Sociology Concentration.
 She earned her Master’s in Social Work from Smith College School for Social Work.
-Shannon’s Master’s Thesis was entitled, “Family Ties, The Influence of Extended Families in Biracial Identity Development,” Her early social career was in the academic medicine at Lucile Packard Children’s Hospital, Stanford Hospital and Georgetown University Medical Center.
+Shannon’s Master’s Thesis was entitled, “Family Ties, The Influence of Extended Families in Biracial Identity Development,” Her early social career was in academic medicine at Lucile Packard Children’s Hospital, Stanford Hospital and Georgetown University Medical Center.

 She lives with her husband Neil, two teenage sons and a growing tribe of pets in Sarasota.
 Shannon’s TEDx Talk is entitled: Failure & Forgiveness in the New South.